DallanQ/lotr_journeys_in_middle_earth/QA.md

 > Do you reshuffle the discard pile?

-Yes.
-From page 14 of LtP: “Resetting Skill Decks"

-A hero must reset their skill card deck at the following times:

-during the rally phase

-when there are no cards remaining in their deck

-when an effect instructs them to do so
+Yes, you reshuffle the discard pile.
+This happens during the rally phase, when your deck is empty, or when an effect instructs you to do so (From page 14 of LtP).

-A hero resets their deck by shuffling their discard pile with any remaining cards in their deck and placing the newly shuffled deck facedown.
-Prepared cards are not shuffled into the deck.”

 [emboldened-boon-disard-rule](https://boardgamegeek.com/thread/2192522/emboldened-boon-disard-rule)

-> What do they mean with "if no enemies are nearby discard this card.
-> Do they mean in range or on the board in general?
+> WWhat does "if no enemies are nearby, discard this card" mean?
+Does it refer to enemies in range or any enemies on the board?

-RR:

-61 NEARBY
-Some rules and game effects refer to nearby components or spaces.

-61.1 A component is nearby another component if they are in the same space or are in spaces that are adjacent to each other on the game map.
+"Nearby" refers to components in the same space or adjacent spaces on the game map.

-61.2 A component is not nearby itself.

 [rising-threat-causes-bilbo-to-suffer-damage-when-h](https://boardgamegeek.com/thread/3251466/rising-threat-causes-bilbo-to-suffer-damage-when-h)

-> After threat rises, the app says an orc looses an arrow - Bilbo suffers 2 damage.
-He is hidden.
-> Is this an attack and prevented by hidden or does "suffer" mean its not an attack and hidden doesn't apply here?
+> After the threat rises, the app says an orc loses an arrow and Bilbo suffers 2 damage while hidden.
+Does this count as an attack, meaning Hidden would prevent it, or does "suffer" mean it's not an attack and Hidden doesn't apply?

 Hidden would not stop that.
-Hidden only triggers during an enemy attack and that is very specifically when an enemy figure performs an attack against you.
+Hidden only triggers during an enemy attack, which occurs when an enemy figure performs an attack against you.
+"Suffer" just refers to damage or fear dealt to a hero, and does not specifically indicate an attack.

-Additionally, the word "suffer" in reference to damage or fear doesn't mean anything special other than damage or fear that is dealt to a hero.
-Technically damage or fear from an enemy attack is also considered to be "suffered."

 [can-threat-go-negative](https://boardgamegeek.com/thread/2944002/can-threat-go-negative)

-> If as your very first move of the game you take an action that results in, say, -4 Threat, and your Threat was 0 at that moment because there hadn't been a Shadow Phase yet, what happens?
-> Does Threat go negative?
-Or is that action outcome simply wasted, because Threat doesn't drop below 0?
+> If my Threat is at 0 at the start of the game and I take an action that results in, for example, -4 Threat, what happens?
+Does Threat go negative, or is the action wasted since Threat cannot drop below 0?
+This could impact how I plan my opening moves.
-> Whichever way it is, it can makes all the difference in planning the opening moves of a chapter.

-No, it stays at zero.
-Reducing threat before that threshold is a waste.
+No, Threat stays at zero.
+Any attempt to reduce Threat below that threshold is wasted.
+However, removing a Threat token will help slow down the rate at which Threat increases each turn.

-Removing a threat token will always slow the amount of threat gathered every turn since you'll remove it from the board.

 [aragorns-ability-on-initial-draw](https://boardgamegeek.com/thread/2921365/aragorns-ability-on-initial-draw)

 > Does Aragorn's ability for heroes to draw one additional card trigger on the initial setup round each mission/adventure?
-> Or is it only on subsequent "Rally" rounds?
+Or is it only on subsequent "Rally" rounds?

-The Rally phase comes after the action phase it is the end of a round, there are cards that let you take things out of your discard during rally phase learn to play guide:
-1. Action Phase: During this phase, the heroes move around the map, interact with the world, and attack enemies.
-1. Shadow Phase: During this phase, the enemies move and attack heroes, and other dark threats grow stronger.
-1. Rally Phase: During this phase, the heroes prepare for the next round.

-the Rally Phase does not happen unless the app says RALLY PHASE in the center of the screen.
-The chance to prep cards at the start of an adventure is a hard-coded event for each adventure that isn't related to any particular phase.
+Aragorn's ability to let heroes draw an additional card does not trigger during the initial setup round.
+It only applies during subsequent Rally phases, which occur after the action and shadow phases.
+The initial card preparation at the start of an adventure is a separate, hard-coded event specific to that adventure.

 [does-it-ever-matter-which-weakness-card-i-have](https://boardgamegeek.com/thread/2188077/does-it-ever-matter-which-weakness-card-i-have)

->  is there any point in returning my weakness and drawing a new one after an adventure? or is that done only to make sure i only have 1 at the start?
+> Is there any point in returning my weakness and drawing a new one after an adventure? or is that done only to make sure i only have 1 at the start?

 it's simply to ensure you only start with one weakness. there is nothing within the app that makes reference to a specific weakness being in your deck or play area.

 [ranger-cloak-questions](https://boardgamegeek.com/thread/2678034/ranger-cloak-questions)

-> Regarding line 1.
-Can you spend more than one inspiration to prevent multiple fear and/or damage?
+> Can you spend more than one inspiration to prevent multiple fear and/or damage?
 Or is it limited to one inspiration and 1 fear or damage?

 Yes.
 The general rule is that when there is a cost (in this case spend 1 inspiration), you can activate it multiple times.
 It may seem powerful for a simple cloak but you may need inspiration for other things.

-> Regarding line 2.
-I assume "facedown" specifically means when the app tells you to suffer "X" amount of facedown damage or fear.
+> Does "facedown" specifically means when the app tells you to suffer "X" amount of facedown damage or fear.
 It does not mean when you draw a damage or fear card and the card tells you to place it face down, correct?

 Correct.
 It is only when the app tells you directly that it is facedown.

 [questions-related-to-attacking-and-the-use-of-prov](https://boardgamegeek.com/thread/2422272/questions-related-to-attacking-and-the-use-of-prov)

-> There is an "Enemy Group" (an Elite "dude", I forget which one, but one WITHOUT "Range") on a space, which is shared with Berevor.
-On an adjacent (aka "nearby") space stands Legolas, with his "Great Bow" in hand.
-> My goal: I want to kill that Elite enemy during this "round" of Actions (which include 2 actions from Berevor and 2 actions from Legolas) before moving on to the Shadow Phase (which will most likely result in Berevor getting pummeled, which I would like to avoid).
-> Do I have to "Provoke" the Enemy Group BEFORE I can "Attack" the Enemy Group?
+> Do I need to "Provoke" an Enemy Group before attacking it if it's on a space with Berevor and Legolas, and I want to defeat the enemy before the Shadow Phase?

-You absolutely do not need to provoke enemies in order to attack them.
+No, you do not need to provoke enemies in order to attack them.

-The only two things that will provoke an enemy are if you move out of a space occupied by an enemy or if you attempt to perform an interact action while in a space with an enemy.
-In both cases, the enemies can only be provoked if they are not exhausted.
+An enemy is only provoked if you move out of their space or attempt an interact action while in their space, but only if they are not exhausted.

 [smith-card-2-and-3](https://boardgamegeek.com/thread/2616959/smith-card-2-and-3)

-> How should I handle this card.
-It’s says:
+> How should I use this card?
+It says:
-> “You can strike with this skill
-> when another hero in your
+“You can strike with this skill when another hero in your space attacks.
+Strike 2...”
-> space attacks.
-> Strike 2........”
-> Do I to an attack test or just apply the 2x strike on the card ?
+Do I need to make an attack test, or do I just apply the 2x Strike from the card?

-Just Strike 2.
-It is not an extra attack for you.
+Just apply the Strike 2.
+It’s not an additional attack for you.

 [is-a-counterattack-an-activation](https://boardgamegeek.com/thread/2565646/is-a-counterattack-an-activation)